restrepo/BSM-Submodules/GIT_MANAGEMENT.md

 will installed SARAH Toolbox directly in the primary directory.

+## Copy the created and generated files in an brigde directory (`BSM`)

 1) We do not need to explicitly execute the ./configure to have all the sources because they are already included as GitHub submodules (see below).
 However note that some of them are disbled.
 We used:
 ```bash
  $ ./configure --disable-whizard --disable-higgsbounds --disable-higgssignals
 ```
-1) Symbolic links were removed and now they are real directories with the GitHub submodules, which have tags for the release versions.
+2) Symbolic links were removed and now they are real directories with the GitHub submodules, which have tags for the release versions.
-1) Afer the recursive clone (check [README.md](README.md)) you need to create a branch for a model (new or any of SARAH's Models) according to the standards in [README.md](README.md)
+3) Afer the recursive clone (check [README.md](README.md)) you need to create a branch for a model (new or any of SARAH's Models) according to the standards in [README.md](README.md)
  ```bash
  $ git branch CATEGORY+MODEL
  $ git checkout CATEGORY+MODEL
  ```
-1) To run SARAH, generate the output of the several tools, and copy the output into the right tool directory, run either
+4) To run SARAH, generate the output of the several tools, and copy the output into the right tool directory, run either
 ```
 ./butler CATEGORY/MODEL
 ```